MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Add-MgGroupSiteListContentTypeCopy.md

 ## SYNOPSIS
 Add a copy of a [content type][contentType] from a [site][site] to a [list][list].

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Add-MgBetaGroupSiteListContentTypeCopy](/powershell/module/Microsoft.Graph.Beta.Groups/Add-MgBetaGroupSiteListContentTypeCopy?view=graph-powershell-beta)

 ## SYNTAX

 ### AddExpanded (Default)